 3. File Hub

-File Hub is a great file manager for iOS devices.
+File Hub is a great file manager for iPhones and iPads.
 The app offers a plethora of features, such as the ability to create folders to organize files, create blank files, or even create a new file from the clipboard.
 You can even import files directly from iCloud Drive, as well.
 The sorting options in the app really make it stand out, and you can sort files by name, kind, etc. The app will also allow you to share files from your iPhone to a Mac or PC via WiFi transfer, or Bluetooth transfer.

 In the settings page, you can enable secure WiFi transfer, to protect your phone from unauthorized access.
 You can also enable file extensions, if you want, and change the slideshow settings for photos.
 The app also supports a passcode lock to prevent access without a passcode.
 Unfortunately, the app doesn’t support Touch ID, which is something I hope the developer adds soon.
 All in all, the app is definitely a good option for managing files on an iPhone, or iPad; and to share files between an iPhone, and a Mac or PC.